Large deviations of extremes in branching random walk with regularly varying displacements: Acknowledgment

-The research is supported by the NWO VICI grant 639.033.413.
+The research is supported by the NWO VICI grant 639.033.413 and partially supported by Polish National Science Centre under the grant 2018/29/B/ST1/00756 and SEED Grant (RD/0520-IRCCSH0-009) provided by IRCC, IIT Bombay.
 The author is thankful to Rajat Subhra Hazra, Zbigniew Palmowski, Parthanil Roy, Gennady Samorodnitsky and Bert Zwart for many helpful discussions and also would like to acknowledge the warm hospitality of ISI, Bangalore for the period 15 - 26th March, 2017 where the project started.
-A part of the research was done when the author was a visiting scientist in ISI, Kolkata for the period May 22 - August 31, 2017.
+A part of the research was done when the author was a visiting scientist in ISI, Kolkata for the period May 22 - August 31, 2017. \rtext{The author is thankful to the anonymous referees for their comments and suggestions which improved the readability of the paper and accuracy of the results.}